 In this period tale, Mr. Jack is one of eight characters.
 The player representing him must flee from the district as soon as possible.
 The player representing good is an independent investigator who tries to guess the identity of Jack, but only gets one shot at making an accusation.
 There is movement and using each characters special power, you need to find the right witnesses.
 For 2 players, games run about 30 minutes.

-FOR MORE: Buy Mr. Jack
+FOR MORE: Buy Mr. Jack on Amazon

 #07 | Letters from Whitechapel

 Letters from Whitechapel makes the list of the best murder mystery board games because it is a fantastic game about the Jack the Ripper.
 Yes, we already covered that one and yes there are two different fantastic Jack the Ripper board games.
 That should tell you that you should buy at least one.